deweya/cf-to-ocp-spring-boot/common/cf-setup.md

 ## Deploying the CF Application
 CF applications are configured in code using an [App Manifest](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html).
 The app manifest for this application is [manifest.yml](./manifest.yml).
 One of the important fields in this file is `services`, which lists the service that we created, `testdb`.

-In whichever tutorial folder you are working on (application-properties, autoreconfiguration, etc), Run the following commands to deploy your application:
+In the tutorial folder you are working on (application-properties, auto-reconfiguration, etc), run the following commands to deploy your application:
 1. Build the code locally to produce a Jar
    ```
    mvn clean install